Meetjain1/Meetjain1/README.md

 - 👨‍💻 All of my projects are available at [github](https://github.com/Meetjain1)

-- 📫 How to reach me meetofficialhere@gmail.com
+- 📫 Reach me @ meetofficialhere@gmail.com

 - 🏅More [Badges](https://www.holopin.io/@meetjain1#badges)